pholser/junit-quickcheck/README.md

 #### Supported types

-Out of the box (core + generators), junit-quickcheck can generate random values for theory parameters of the following types:
+Out of the box (core + generators), junit-quickcheck recognizes theory parameters of the following types:

 * all Java primitives and primitive wrappers
 * `java.math.Big(Decimal|Integer)`
 * `java.util.Date`
 * any `enum`
 * `String`
 * "functional interfaces" (interfaces with a single method that does not override a method from `java.lang.Object`)
 * `java.util.ArrayList` and `java.util.LinkedList` of supported types
 * `java.util.HashSet` and `java.util.LinkedHashSet` of supported types
 * `java.util.HashMap` and `java.util.LinkedHashMap` of supported types
 * arrays of supported types
 * others...

-When many generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with (roughly) equal probability.
+When many generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation junit-quickcheck will choose one of the multiple generators at random with (roughly) equal probability.

 #### Generating values of other types

-If you wish to generate random values for theory parameters of other types, or to override the default means of generation for a supported type, mark the theory parameter already marked as `@ForAll` with `@From` and supply the class(es) of the `Generator` to be used.
-If you give multiple `@From` annotations, one will be chosen on every generation with probability in proportion to its `frequency` attribute (default is 1).
+To generate random values for theory parameters of other types, or to override the default means of generation for a supported type, mark the theory parameter already marked as `@ForAll` with `@From` and supply the class(es) of the `Generator` to be used.
+If you give multiple `@From` annotations, junit-quickcheck will choose one on every generation with probability in proportion to its `frequency` attribute (default is 1).

 ```java
     @RunWith(Theories.class)